IvanJukonis/BaSP-M2023/README.md

 During week 5, we delved into the fundamentals of **JavaScript**, the programming language that powers much of the interactive content on the web.
 We covered essential topics such as variables, data types, operators, and control flow.
 Through a combination of lectures, readings, and practical exercises, we gained a solid understanding of the core concepts of JavaScript and how to use them to build interactive web applications.

 Throughout the week, we completed a total of six sections, each with its own set of exercises to reinforce our learning.
 We tackled everything from basic syntax to more advanced topics such as functions and arrays.
 By the end of the week, we had developed a solid foundation in JavaScript and were well-prepared to move on to more complex applications in the weeks ahead.

+## **Week 06**

+**DOM Manipulation**

+During week 06, we focused on the manipulation of the **DOM** and how to implement form validation using JavaScript.
+Specifically, we worked on validating the login and sign up forms, which are critical components of any web application

 ## **Authors**
 - Ivan Jukonis